 • Win or lose, it happens as a team.

 In football, the whole team goes down if you lose the game.
 In a similar way, within marriage, if one spouse loses, you both lose.
 How does it benefit your marriage if one of you “wins” at the expense of your marriage partner losing?
 Even in marriage, if one loses, you both lose.
-The goal needs to be to strive to find “win/win” solutions for both of you.
+It’s important to strive to find “win/win” solutions for both of you.

 • You need to believe you CAN win as a team.

 A defeatist attitude will lead to defeat, almost certainly.
-Trust in your coach (in marriage, it would be God who is to be your “coach”).
+Trust in your coach.
+(In marriage, God is your “coach”.)
 Look to your other teammate(s) to help you, and don’t give up.

 • Take the good skills you have, and keep working to improve yourself.

 Do what you can to be an even better teammate.
-Apply yourself to learning what is needed.
-It’s those that stop doing this, or won’t apply themselves for whatever reason, that are in trouble.
+Apply yourself to learning the skills that are needed.
+Those that stop doing this, or won’t apply themselves for whatever reason, are in trouble.

 • This is not about tackling each other.

 It’s important to always keep in mind that you’re on the same team.
-Don’t combat with each other.
+Don’t overpower your teammate.
 Fight the outsiders who want to take you down.
 But purpose to work together.
 Realize that you may not always think alike, but you can think together.
 And you can build togetherness.

 • It’s important to keep the passion.

 That’s true in football, as well as in marriage.
 In football, we often hear of teams losing because they “lost their passion.”
 They didn’t give it their all—they lost the spirit.
 The team started the game out with a lot of enthusiasm; but somewhere along the line, they allowed themselves to lose their vision of keeping the dream alive.